 Using clean, sterilized jars for storing homemade jams, festive mincemeat, chutneys or pickles is essential if you wish for your lovely produce to last and not spoil.

 There are a few methods you can choose from for sterilizing your jars.
+You don't need a water bath canner, or pressure canner for these techniques.
 Here are my tips and tricks for jar sterilization.

 The very first step, before even a drop of boiling water is used, is to inspect your jars.
 Pick them up and look them over thoroughly searching for any cracks, breaks or chips.